schnurrd/DL_project/README.md

 3. In the second cell, locate the line `partition = ''`.
 4. Replace the empty string (`''`) with the name of the cluster-specific partition (e.g., `partition = 'gpu_partition'`).

 Furthermore, one needs to check if all the datasets can be downloaded on the cluster, and if this is not possible, download them locally before.
-The datasets will be downloaded upon the first call of the `run_experiments` function with the respective dataset, and the Tiny Imagenet needs to be downloaded separately.
+The datasets will be downloaded upon the first call of the `run_experiments` function with the respective dataset, and the Tiny Imagenet needs to be downloaded separately as given in Section "Getting Started".

 ### Running the experiments locally